 Your choice of boots, bindings and board all depend upon your build and the type of riding you plan to do.
 It may seem like a lot to think about if you're eager to hit the slopes; however, a little preparation will help you have a great experience when you finally hit the snow.
 Have fun!

-Learn more about snowboarding and other outdoor activities by following the links on the next page.
+Learn more about snowboarding and other outdoor activities by following the links below.